Hornbill: Status and conservation

 None of the African species of hornbills are seriously threatened, but many Asian hornbills are threatened by hunting and habitat loss, as they tend to require primary forest.
 Among these threatened species, only the plain-pouched hornbill and rufous-necked hornbill are found on the Asian mainland; all others are insular in their distribution.
 In the Philippines alone, the Palawan hornbill is vulnerable, and the Mindoro is endangered.
 The Visayan hornbill is classified as endangered by the IUCN, but considered critically endangered by the National List of Threatened Terrestrial Fauna of the Philippines.
 A subspecies of the Visayan hornbill, the Ticao hornbill, was declared extinct in 2013.
 Two of the three critically endangered hornbills, the rufous-headed hornbill and the Sulu hornbill, are also restricted to the Philippines.
 The latter species is one of the world's rarest birds, with only 20 breeding pairs or 40 mature individuals, and faces imminent extinction.
 The other critically endangered species, the helmeted hornbill, is threatened by uncontrolled hunting and the trade in hornbill ivory.

 In popular culture

 A hornbill named Zazu is the king's adviser and one of the characters in The Lion King franchise, voiced by Rowan Atkinson in the original 1994 version and John Oliver in the remade 2019 version.

-Hornbill was used as the official mascot of one of Malaysia's political parties, the Democratic Action Party.
+A hornbill was used as the official mascot of one of Malaysia's political parties, the Democratic Action Party.

-The Rhinoceros hornbill is the official state animal of Sarawak, a Malaysian state located in Borneo.
+The rhinoceros hornbill is the official state animal of Sarawak, a Malaysian state located in Borneo.

 The great hornbill, a member of the hornbill family, is the official state bird of Kerala, an Indian state.
 The species is rated vulnerable.

+The Hornbill Festival is an annual cultural festival celebrated every December in Nagaland, a state in Northeast India, where the hornbill is present in the folklore of most ethnic groups of the region.